-What insurance does HEALTHY HEARTS accept?
+What insurance does Healthy Eating Active Living accept?

 HEAL participates in MediCal, CCS, several Managed MediCal plans and most commercial insurance plans and medical groups.
 An authorization is sometimes required before services can be provided and we will work with you and your child’s pediatrician to secure the necessary authorization.

-What happens during the eight office visits?
+What happens during the office visits?

-Visit 1: Initial Evaluation and Assessment A healthcare professional builds a relationship with the patient and family.
+Clinic Visit 1: Initial Evaluation and Assessment A healthcare professional builds a relationship with the patient and family.
 The visit includes a thorough physical exam and establishes program goals.

-Visit 2: Nutrition A registered dietitian discusses healthy eating choices, including current food options and offers an individualized nutrition plan.
+Clinic Visit 2: Nutrition A registered dietitian discusses healthy eating choices, including current food options and offers an individualized nutrition plan.

-Visit 3: Physical Activity An exercise specialist discusses active living habits and offers exercise prescriptions.
+Clinic Visit 3: Physical Activity An exercise specialist discusses active living habits and offers exercise prescriptions.

-Visit 4: Feelings and Families A mental health specialist discusses body image and self-esteem, as well as parenting, family dynamics and cultural issues.
+Clinic Visit 4: Feelings and Families A mental health specialist discusses body image and self-esteem, as well as parenting, family dynamics and cultural issues.

-Visit 5: Healthy Lifestyle Families discuss with the dietitian or exercise specialist their progress in self-managing their goals or how to modify them as needed.
+Clinic Visit 5: Healthy Lifestyle Families discuss with the dietitian or exercise specialist their progress in self-managing their goals or how to modify them as needed.

-Visit 6: Summary Visit The team and family assess accomplishments and progress toward goals, and develop a plan for sustaining healthy eating and active living habits.
+Clinic Visit 6: Summary Visit The team and family assess accomplishments and progress toward goals, and develop a plan for sustaining healthy eating and active living habits.

-Visits 7 & 8: Follow up Three and six months to assess healthy lifestyle changes.
+Clinic Visits 7 & 8: Follow up Three and six months to assess healthy lifestyle changes.
 Patients may be scheduled for additional follow up visits, depending on their progress, insurance/authorization(s) and commitment to the program.

-How can my child access HEALTHY HEARTS?
+How can my child access HEAL?